oomol-lab/oget/README.md

 }
 ```

 Then, call `task.Get()` to initiate the download.
-Check if the error is of type `oget.SHA512Error`.
+Check if the error is of type `oget.HashError`.
 If not, it is likely due to network issues and should be retried.

 Note that the first return value of `task.Get()` is a function `clean` that deletes the temporary download files.
 Call it to free up disk space if you don't want to keep these files for the next download attempt after a download failure.